Microsoft Launches Game-Changing AI Content Marketplace

 How does PCM work for publishers and AI developers?

-Publishers set licensing and usage terms, while AI developers can discover and license content to ground their algorithms in real-world scenarios.
-The marketplace also offers detailed usage reports showing how content performs and where it adds value.
+Publishers can set their own licensing and usage terms, while AI developers can discover and license content for grounding algorithms in real-world scenarios.
+PCM also provides detailed usage reports showing how content performs and where it contributes value.

-Microsoft Advertising has partnered with publishers such as Business Insider, Condé Nast, and Hearst to co-design PCM, with Yahoo as an early adopter.
+The post says Microsoft Advertising partnered with notable U.S. publishers including Business Insider, Condé Nast, and Hearst to co-design PCM.
+It also notes that Yahoo was among the early adopters in initial pilot projects.

 Microsoft plans to extend the pilot program to more publishers and AI developers.
-This expansion aims to recognize the value and governance of high-quality content as the AI web evolves.
+The stated goal is to support content value and governance as the AI web evolves.

 Comments